 The Neues Museum, Berlin

 The Neues Museum stands on the aptly named Museum Island – a UN World Heritage Site right in the middle of Berlin.
-There is an eccentric and rather offbeat accumulation of sculptures in the grassy area in front of the main building.
+There is an eccentric and rather offbeat assortment of sculptures in the grassy area in front of the main building.
 The theme – large, naked people.
-The museum itself houses an impressive collection of Egyptian Artifacts, including the iconic ‘bust’ of Nefertiti – the famous wife of the Pharaoh Akhenaten.
-Maybe not essential if you’ve limited time in Berlin, but certainly a worthwhile stop if you’ve a few hours to spare.
+The museum itself houses an impressive collection of Egyptian Artifacts, including the iconic ‘bust’ of Nefertiti.
+Maybe not essential if you’ve limited time in Berlin, but certainly a worthwhile stop if you’ve a few hours spare.

 .